parcoords provides an

 with the above chart to see the differences in behavior.

-Color can be a single color as rgb
+Color can be a single color as rgb or hex

 value.

-We can also control color with a function
+We can also control color with a function by providing a

 list( colorScale = , colorBy = , colorScheme =, colorInterpolator = , colorDomain =)

-is the name of the d3-scale such as
+where colorScale is the name of the d3-scale such as

-or scaleSequential
+scaleOrdinal or scaleSequential and

-is the column name from the data to determine
+colorBy is the column name from the data to determine

 color.
 If appplying color to a discrete or ordinal variable then please

-also supply colorScheme, such as schemCategory10
+also supply colorScheme, such as schemCategory10.

 If applying color to a continuous variable then please also supply

-as the name of the d3 interpolator, such
+colorInterpolator as the name of the d3 interpolator, such

-as interpolateViridis
+as interpolateViridis.

 If using a d3 color scale, then make sure to use the argument

-.
+withD3 = TRUE.
 Hopefully, the examples below help

 clarify the concept.